The four phases of your menstrual cycle

 And stay tuned: In Part II of this series, we’ll go into detail on how and why to track your menstrual cycle and highlight some of our favorite tracking apps.

-Have questions about your cycle that we didn’t cover here?
+Have questions on this topic that we didn’t cover here?
 Feel free to leave us a comment or shoot us an email at thefornix@flexfits.com

 This article is informational only and is not offered as medical advice, nor does it substitute for a consultation with your physician.
 If you have any gynecological/medical concerns or conditions, please consult your physician.